StoneCypher/jasCheck/README.md

 might extend that with time.

 Jazmit did the hard work.
 I just want to make this easier to use in an NPM environment.

+# Polemic :neckbeard:

+`jasCheck` is MIT licensed, because viral licenses and newspeak language modification are evil.
+Free is ***only*** free when it's free for everyone.